seananderson/metafolio/inst/ms/ms.md

 a financial manager might --- along axes of risk and return.
 We show that conserving response diversity minimizes risk given environmental stochasticity and ensures persistence given long-term environmental change.
-With unknown response diversity, doubling the populations conserved may nearly halve metapopulation variability, but at the expense of expected metapopulation growth rate if reduced stream flow further restricts available habitat.
+With unknown response diversity, doubling the number of populations conserved may nearly halve metapopulation variability, but at the expense of expected metapopulation growth rate if reduced stream flow further restricts available habitat.
 These findings show how preserving the processes that promote response diversity, such as